-The estimates and assumptions applied are constantly reviewed, and changes in accounting estimates are recognized in the period in which the estimates are changed and in future years affected by that change.
+The applied estimates and assumptions are reviewed constantly, and changes in accounting estimates are recognized in the period in which the estimates are changed and in the coming years that are affected by that change.

-4- SIGNIFICANT ACCOUNTING POLICIES
+4. SIGNIFICANT ACCOUNTING POLICIES

 The significant accounting used in the preparation of these financial statements are consistent with those used and disclosed in the financial statements for the year ended 31 December 2022 which are explained below: